Man Utd news: Lukaku sends cryptic message after report of bust-up with Pogba over penalty miss | Goal.com

 And the Sun claims that Lukaku was apparently unhappy not to have been allowed to take the spot-kick to complete his hat-trick, and that he let Pogba know how he felt at full-time.

-Seemingly denying the story, Lukaku posted on Twitter: "When the hate don’t work they start telling lies..."
+Seemingly denying the story, the 25-year-old posted on Twitter: "When the hate don’t work they start telling lies..."

 The Frenchman's penalty record in 2018-19 had been positive before Sunday's miss, with Pogba having scored six of his eight previous penalties this season.